 The Ramu River basin in Madang Province parallels the larger Sepik River basin.
 During the rainy season, the two form a single flood plain.
 The population density is much lower on this smaller river and the villages farther apart.

 The first two shields are from the Rao language group.
-In The Seized Collections, work by A. Kasprus (1973, The Tribes of the Middle Ramu and the Upper Keram Rivers) is quoted:
+In The Seized Collections, A. Kasprus (The Tribes of the Middle Ramu and the Upper Keram Rivers, 1973) is quoted:

 The first shield is unusual in that the basketry weaving is still intact on the lower part of the shield.
 The addition of the bas-relief figure is not common.
 The second shield is more typical, including the fact that it has lost its woven basketwork.